-Jacob (Jake) Klein, BCom Ho ons, ACA, Executive Chairman Experience and expertise Mr Klein was appointed as Executive Chairman in October 2011, following the merger of Conquest Mining Limited and Catalpa Resources Limited.
-Previously he served as the Executive Chairman of Conquest Mining Limited.
-Prior to that, Mr Klein was President and CEO of Sino Gold Mining Limited, where along with Mr Askew (director from 2002 and Chairman from 2005 of Sino Gold) he managed the development of that company into the largest foreign participant in the Chinese gold industry.
-Sino Gold Mining Limited was listed on the ASX in 2002 with a market capitalisation of A\$100 million and was purchased by Eldorado Gold Corporation in late 2009 for over A\$2 billion.
-Mr Klein is currently a non-executive director of Lynas Corporation Limited (since August 2004), a company with operations in Australia and Malaysia, and formerly a non-executive director of OceanaGold Corporation, a company with operations in the Philippines and New Zealand.
-Both Lynas Corporation Limited and OceanaGold Corporation are ASX- listed companies. · Other current directorships Non-Executive Director of Lynas Corporation Limited (since 1 August 2004) Former directorships in last 3 years OceanaGold Corporation (From December 2009 to July 2014) Special responsibilities Executive Chairman Interests in shares and options ons Ordinary Shares - Evolution mining Limited (EVN) 6,984 Options over ordinary shares (EVN) 4,677,436 Rights over ordinary shares (EVN) 5,532,415
+Jacob (Jake) Klein, BCom Ho ns, ACA, Executive Chairman Experience and expertise Mr Klein was appointed as Executive Chairman in October 2011, 1 Conquest Mining Limited and Catalpa Resources Limited.
+Previous Executive Chairman of Conquest Mining Limited.
+Prior to that, Mr CEO of Sino Gold Mining Limited, where along with Mr Askew (dir Chairman from 2005 of Sino Gold) he managed the development largest foreign participant in the Chinese gold industry.
+Sino Gold on the ASX in 2002 with a market capitalisation of A\$100 million and Eldorado Gold Corporation in late 2009 for over A\$2 billion.
+Mr Klein is currently a non-executive director of Lynas Corporation 2004), a company with operations in Australia and Malaysia, and director of OceanaGold Corporation, a company with operations in Zealand.
+Both Lynas Corporation Limited and OceanaGold Corporaments.
+Isly he served as the Klein was President and rector from 2002 and of that company into the Mining Limited was listed and was purchased by In Limited (since August formerly a non-executive in the Philippines and New Other current directorships Non-Executive Director of Lynas Corporation Limited (since 1 Aug just 2004) Former directorships in last 3 years OceanaGold Corporation (From December 2009 to July 2014) Special responsibilities Executive Chairman Interests in shares and options options Ordinary Shares - Evolution mining Limited (EVN) 6,984,683 Options over ordinary shares (EVN) 4,677,436 Rights over ordinary shares (EVN) 5,532,415